 Recommended for Best Restaurants because: One of Dublin's more modern restaurants that has a great sense of style.

-Emily's expert tip: If the weather's nice definitely arrive early for a drink in the garden.
+Local Expert tip: If the weather's nice definitely arrive early for a drink in the garden.